 The answer is a resounding yes!
 If you’re a qualified plasterer, you are wanted in Australia.

 Immigration into Australia is determined by supply and demand factors.
 If an occupation or skill has demand in Australia but not enough capacity to full these gaps an occupation will usually find its way onto one of two Occupation in Demand lists.

 Being on one of these lists determines the first stage of your eligibility to emigrate to Australia.

 Find your actual occupation code.
-Every occupation and specialisation have their own Australian Immigration code and for plasterers emigrating to Australia the overall Unit Group code is: 3332 (Plasterer).
+Every occupation and specialization have their own Australian Immigration code and for plasterers emigrating to Australia the overall Unit Group code is: 3332 (Plasterer).
 Although within this code we also find 333212: Solid Plasterer and 333211: Fibrous Plasterer.
-The Plastering code also covers Dry Wall Plastering specialisations
+The Plastering code also covers Dry Wall Plastering specializations

 Here at Let’s Go Global, our Down Under Tradies team consists of Australian Immigration experts with experience in migrating Plasterers so will always talk your language when it comes to your individual skill set.

 Move to Australia as a Plasterer Stage Two

 Stage two in your moving to Australia project is to complete the Skills Assessment process for Immigration.
 Skills Assessment isn’t a test, it’s a checking process used by the Australian Government to ensure you are who you say you are, and that you have the right skills, qualifications and experience.

 What is the Skills Assessment body for Plasterers emigrating to Australia?